Drivers Privacy Protection Act (DPPA)

 - a search for the names and the addresses of the previous owners of a vehicle

 - 2. The DMV does not release photographs, Social Security Numbers, telephone numbers, medical information, or disability information.
 This information is not available even to those persons who request the information and have a DPPA permissible use.
-This information is only obtainable via "so ordered" subpoena signed by a NYS or federal judge.
+This information is only obtainable via "so ordered" subpoena signed by a NY State or federal judge.

 - 3. When you share information with another person who has a permissible use, you must keep a record of the transaction for five years.
 The transaction record must include the name of the driver who is identified in the record; the recipient of the personal information; an explanation of the permissible use that the recipient has for the information